 Understanding the Basics of LacrosseApril 1, 2015

 Lacrosse is a great sport that can be a wonderful source of exercise and family fun—either watching or playing.
 If you are unfamiliar with the sport, it may be a bit confusing.
-Once you get the basics down, it’ll be an event you love as much other sports.
+Once you get the basics down, understanding lacrosse is easy and it’ll be an event you love as much other sports.

 The object of lacrosse is to score a goal by shooting the ball in the opposing team’s goal.
 Players can pass, catch, and run with the ball in the crosse, which is the sticklike piece of equipment used in the game.
 Only the goalie may touch the ball with his hands.

 There are ten total players on the lacrosse field.
 A goalie and at least three other players must remain on the defensive side of the field at all times.
 The three offensive players must stay on the offensive side of the field, and the remaining midfielders may go anywhere on the field.